electron/electron/docs/tutorial/boilerplates-and-clis.md

-That level of modularity and extendability ensures that all developers working with Electron, both big and small in team-size, are never restricted in what they can or cannot do at any time during their development life-cycle.
+That level of modularity and extendability ensures that all developers working with Electron, both big and small in team-size, are never restricted in what they can or cannot do at any time during their development lifecycle.
 However, for many developers, one of the community-driven boilerplates or command line tools might make it dramatically easier to compile, package, and release an app.